ManiVaultStudio/core/README.md

 On success the binary and include package is available at [hdps-core in the LKEB Artifactory database](http://cytosplore.lumc.nl:8081/artifactory/webapp/#/artifacts/browse/tree/General/conan-local/bvanlew/hdps-core)

+# Plugin State Table
+See the current state of available plugins at: https://github.com/hdps/PublicWiki/wiki#plugin-state-table

 # Building
 ### Requirements
 * Git (https://git-scm.com/)